rrthomas/nancy/README.md

 © 2002–2025 Reuben Thomas <rrt@sc3d.org>
 https://github.com/rrthomas/nancy

-Nancy is a simple macro processor that copies a file or directory, filling in templates as it goes.
+Nancy is a simple templating system that copies a file or directory, filling in templates as it goes.
 It has just one non-trivial construct: context-dependent file inclusion.
 A file can either be included literally, or run as a command and its output included.